-Keep in mind with items 1-3, or any critical function of your business, that a failure to take action and allowing your admin or team members to make these decisions for you is no different than choosing to delegate them (perhaps it is even worse).
-This is a leadership vacuum and is commonly filled by team members who see the decisions that need to be made but do not execute.
+Keep in mind with items 1-5, or any critical function of your business, that a failure to take action and allow your admin or team members to make these decisions for you is no different than choosing to delegate them (perhaps it is even worse).
+This is a leadership vacuum and is commonly filled by team members who see the decisions that need to be made but do not execute them.
 In this way, many real estate agents’ businesses are actually directed and led by admin and assistants, much to the frustration of their employers who of course only have themselves to blame.
 A vicious cycle appears.

 If all of this sounds like a lot of work, it is.
 This is leadership in action.